TWUOnline/orientation/great-googly-moogly.md

 ##### Blog

 Once you have completed these activities, create a new post on your blog and write about your experience.
-Please incorporate appropriate visual elements \(images, screenshots, reaction GIFs\) and use the categories 'TWU Online' and 'Google' so we can organize your posts on the course hub.
+Please incorporate appropriate visual elements such as images, screenshots, reaction GIFs.

+Categories for this post:

+* TWU Online
+* Digital Literacy
+* Googly Moogly